Epitrite Free vs Pro: Which Plan Do You Need?

 Projects and Exports

-- Pro: Everything in Free, plus 4K resolution exports.
+- Pro: Unlimited projects, unlimited 4K exports.

 Beat Sync